bwsw/cloudstack-ui/README.md

 ## Project Sponsors

-Currently project is supported by [Bitworks Software](https://bitworks.software/).
+The project is currently supported by [Bitworks Software](https://bitworks.software/).

 ![Bitworks Software](https://raw.githubusercontent.com/bwsw/bwsw.github.io/master/15047882.png)

 ## How to Contribute

-You can contribute to development of the project in various ways:
+You can contribute to the project development in various ways:

-1. Share the information about the project with other people, try to install the UI and share your opinion with us and your fellows.
+1. Share the information about the project with other people, try to install the UI and share your opinion with us and your colleagues.
-2. Propose useful feature.
+2. Propose useful features.
 Ideas are always welcome.
-3. Deploy it somewhere and inform us about success story and we will share it in adopters section.
+3. Deploy it somewhere and inform us about your success story and we will share it in the adopters section.
-4. Fix bugs and send us PR.
+4. Fix bugs and send us the PR.
-5. Implement a feature from Roadmap or just do something which is new.
+5. Implement a feature from the Roadmap or simply make something new.
 6. Support and promote the development of specific functions which are important to you and may be shared.
 7. Provide testing environment for other deployment schemes.
 Now we interested in testing the app with
    1. KVM with RBD